radius logo

 Tenants in co-living spaces reside in multifamily-like buildings, but share common areas such as kitchens and living rooms with other tenants, while paying for a separate bedroom with a private en suite bathroom.
 The result is cost savings and the ability for each tenant to be on the hook for only one-fourth of the entire monthly rent even if another tenant moves out, Tjarksen said.

-As an example, Tjarksen says apartments in Chicago may rise as high as $1,600 per month, but a co-living operation would reduce the individual tenant's amount down to approximately $1,200.
+As an example, Tjarksen says apartment rents in Dallas may rise as high as $1,600 per month, but a co-living operation would reduce the individual tenant's amount down to approximately $1,200.

 She also sees more institutional money potentially swimming around these types of assets even as they remain in their infancy.